giantswarm/coredns-warnlist-plugin/README.md

 - the source type for the blacklist: either `url` or `file`
 - the path to the source: either a url or file path
 - the format of the file to expect: either `hostfile` or `text` (see below)
-- the reload period: an optional Go Duration after which the blacklist will be regenerated*
+- the reload period: an optional Go Duration after which time (+/- 30% jitter) the blacklist will be regenerated*

 \* when automatically reloading from a URL, please be friendly to the service hosting the file.